 I just finished my last university degree, but I haven’t yet started my first post-degree opportunity.
 Can I submit an essay?

 Yes.
 You can submit an essay to the Student category.

 I’m a part-time student.
 Can I submit an essay?

 Yes.
-You can submit an essay to either the Student or the Manager/Entrepreneur category, depending on your preference.
+You can submit an essay to either the Student or the Manager/Entrepreneur category, depending on your main occupation.

 I’m a current university student, but I’m not studying business.
 Can I submit an essay?

 Yes.
 The Challenge is an open competition.
-You can submit an essay regardless of your academic major or focus.
+You can submit an essay to the Student category regardless of your academic major or focus.

 I’m 35 years old.
 Can I submit an essay?